limabravoecho-collab/enquerant/README.md

 ### Example output

+Two structural briefs generated from this engine, deliberately different:

+- `examples/riemann-hypothesis-brief.txt` — a settled subject in a
+  dimensionless nest, where entropic debt reads as incompleteness in the record.
+No bridged nest rests on firmer ground.
+- `examples/navier-stokes-brief.txt` — an unsettled subject in a dimensional
+  nest, where the same figure reads as disorder in the system.
+Two bridged nests rest on firmer ground than its own.

-`examples/riemann-hypothesis-brief.txt` is a structural brief generated from this engine.
-Every figure in it is computed and every formula copied from a source record.
+Same arithmetic, different reading.
+Every figure in both is computed and every formula copied from a source record.

 The brief generator is part of a proprietary bridge between EQ and my own AI/LLM system, and is not included here.
 The engine, the ontology and the